-Children and youth with disabilities, from birth through age 21, must receive a free and appropriate public education in compliance with federal and state special education laws.
+Children and youth with disabilities, from birth through age 21, must receive a free and appropriate public education in the least restrictive environment compliance with federal and state special education laws.
 Families of children and youth with disabilities must have access to information and resources to exercise their rights under these laws.
 Implementation of these principles is guided by DRM's focus on individual and family empowerment, systemic change through individual case representation, class representation, systemic legal advocacy, and coalition work.

-- Advocate to eliminate systemic barriers that prevent students with disabilities from being educated in the least restrictive environment, as required by federal and state special education laws. - 2.
+- 1. Advocate to eliminate systemic barriers that prevent students with disabilities from being educated in the least restrictive environment, as required by federal and state special education laws. - 2.
 Protect the rights of students with disabilities who are subjected to inappropriate school exclusion, restraint, seclusion, other forms of discipline, and the use of arrests for school-related behavior; and advocate for the use of positive behavior interventions and evidence-based alternatives. - 3.
 Advocate to eliminate barriers that prevent students with disabilities from graduating with a high school diploma. - 4.
 Advocate for the rights of students with disabilities who have been, or who are at risk of being, subjected to abuse or neglect in school. - 5.
 Provide training and technical assistance and disseminate information on special education and school discipline rights and advocacy skills to families, other advocates and professionals so they can effectively advocate for students and ensure appropriate accommodations, special education and related services. - 6.
-Continue DRM's pro bono referral program for indigent families needing access to representation by trained attorneys in special education cases.
+Continue DRM's pro bono referral program for indigent families needing access to representation by trained attorneys in special education cases. - Advocate for students in residential treatment centers and Department of Juvenile Services detention and placement centers to access and receive appropriate special education and related services.